 Section 5311.081 | Powers and duties of board of directors.

-(A) Unless otherwise provided in the declaration or bylaws, the unit owners association, through the board of directors, shall do both of the following:
+(A) The unit owners association, through the board of directors, shall do both of the following:

 (2) Collect assessments for common expenses from unit owners.